-The City of Little Rock plans on utilizing its HOME funds to provide housing assistance through their New Construction of Owner-Occupied/Rental Housing Program.
-It is estimated that the City will provide six (6) affordable housing units to income eligible households.
+The City of Little Rock plans on utilizing its HOME funds to provide housing assistance through our New Construction of Owner-Occupied/Rental Housing Program and Housing Assistance for Homebuyers.
+It is estimated that the City will provide thirty-five (35) affordable housing units to income eligible households.